-1. This Section of ISA (UK and Ireland) 250 deals with the circumstances in which the auditor of a financial institution subject to statutory regulation (a 'regulated entity') is required to report direct to a regulator information which comes to the auditor's attention in the course of the work undertaken in the auditor's capacity as auditor of the regulated entity.
+1. This Section of ISA (UK) 250 deals with the circumstances in which the auditor of an entity subject to statutory regulation (a "regulated entity") is required to report direct to a regulator information which comes to the auditor's attention in the course of the work undertaken in the auditor's capacity as auditor of the regulated entity.
 This may include work undertaken to express an opinion on the entity's financial statements, other financial information or on other matters specified by legislation or by a regulator.